How to Deal with Financial Problems Caused by the Coronavirus

 The specific approach depends on the type of debt you are dealing with.
 Some of the most common debts are:

-The good thing about mortgages is that many mortgage lenders have or are likely to offer payment deferral or modification in light of the coronavirus.
-So, if you are having difficulty paying your mortgage, you should first contact your mortgage company, and determine what kind of options it offers, and whether any of those options will work for you.
+The good thing about mortgages is under the CARES Act, many lenders are required to provide forbearance assistance.
+In addition, many other mortgage lenders have or are likely to offer payment deferral or modification in light of the coronavirus.
+So, if you are having difficulty paying your mortgage, you should first contact your mortgage company, and determine what options it offers, and whether any of those options will work for you.
 Such options may include suspension of your mortgage payments for up to 12 months, removal of late fees, not reporting the delinquency to credit bureaus, and suspension of foreclosure or eviction proceedings.

 Even if your lender does not offer any options that work for you, the good news is that if you just fell behind on your payments, it will likely take several months for the lender to get to the point where it can foreclose on the home.
 That will give you time to determine how your income will be affected long-term, and any arrears on your mortgage can be cured over time through a Chapter 13 bankruptcy.

-How landlords will deal with delinquent rent payments due to the coronavirus is not clear.
+There are both federal and state regulations that restrict evictions during the COVID-19 pandemic.
+Once these restrictions expire, how landlords will deal with delinquent rent payments due to the coronavirus is not clear.
 Some landlords may offer deferrals or other alternatives.
 But many, especially the smaller ones, may not be in a position to do so, because they may depend on the tenants’ rent payments to satisfy their own financial obligations.
 If your landlord is not willing to work with you, your options, besides paying the rent, may be limited.
 One would be to negotiate a termination of the lease, and to relocate to a cheaper place.
 This of course is not ideal.
-Another option that may be available is a Chapter 13 bankruptcy, which, unlike a Chapter 7 bankruptcy, allows you to keep all your property and to catch on missed rent payments over time.
+Another option that may be available is a Chapter 13 bankruptcy, which, unlike a Chapter 7 bankruptcy, allows you to keep all your property and to catch up on missed rent payments over time.

 - Car payments and other secured loans